jackjt8/ChunkyGuide/docs/advanced_techniques/denoising.md

 ---

-## AI Based Denoising
+## AI Based Denoising & Plugins

 [First showcased by u/StaysAwakeAllWeek in Nov 2018](https://www.reddit.com/r/chunky/comments/a0o15p/this_simple_aibased_denoiser_tool_for_nvidia_gpus/), this was the first time an AI based denoiser was mentioned on r/Chunky.
 Unfortunately at the time it was limited to just Nvidia GPUs.
 A few months later I discovered Intel’s Open Image Denoise; an AI based denoiser that works on any CPU with SSE4.1 support.
-The rest is history.

 ### Example